janvisharma/project_1340/README.md

   string value; // attribute value such as "Janvi"
 }
 ```
+Then, the `Employee` class will store a vector of `Attributes`, and it will also contain setter and getter functions.

 ### 2. Handle User Input
 To a certain degree, user inputs are being processed before they influence the program flow.
 For example, when the user is asked to enter a salary (data type double), the module `handle_user_input` would check if the input can be converted into a double; otherwise, the user will be prompted for a valid input.
 However, as our `Employee` class implementation is rather rigid, it has been quite difficult to call these functions in a more DRY way, so we eneded up with a lot of WET code.